Alireza-Motazedian/Dockerized_ANN/README.md

 # 10. License

-This project is licensed under the terms of the LICENSE file included in the repository.
+This project is made available under the terms specified in the LICENSE file included within this repository.